Solution 02

 ——No absorbers.
 Welded, while remaining transparent.

-Direct welding of transparent resins to each other — once considered impossible with lasers.
-This is a process technology that achieves a strong, optically clear bond using only the physical properties of light, with no additives or adhesives of any kind.
+Direct welding of transparent resins to each other — a challenge long considered difficult with lasers.
+This process technology uses the physical properties of light to support strong, optically clear bonding without relying on additives or adhesives.

 Challenge: Constraints Inherent to Transparency